gitmp01/vim-service/README.md

 ## vim-service

+This is an automator workflow which enables a new service inside the mac finder context menu.

 #### Requirements

   - macOs 10+

-This is an automator workflow which enables a new service inside the mac finder context menu.
+#### Install

 Double click on Vim.workflow and press install